yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/workbook-list-names.md

 ---
-title: "List names"
+title: "List workbookNamedItems"
-description: "Retrieve a list of nameditem objects."
+description: "Retrieve a list of workbookNamedItem objects."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# List names
+# List workbookNamedItems

 Namespace: microsoft.graph

-Retrieve a list of nameditem objects.
+Retrieve a list of workbookNamedItem objects.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).